-The Complete History of Beyoncé at the Grammys
+Grammys 2021: The Complete History of Beyoncé at the Grammys

 Just try and contain all of your feelings.

 Bey also nabbed the best music video for “Formation,” but famously lost the album of the year award to Adele.
 Adele, being a major Beyoncé fan, was also shocked.

 “I can’t possibly accept this award, and I’m very humbled and very grateful and gracious but my artist of my life is Beyoncé, and this album for me, the Lemonade album is just so monumental,” she said during her acceptance speech.
-“Beyoncé, it was so monumental and so well thought-out and so beautiful and soul-baring, and we all got to see a side of you that you don’t always let us see and we appreciate that, and all us artists here adore you.
+“Beyoncé, it was so monumental and so well-thought-out and so beautiful and soul-baring, and we all got to see a side of you that you don’t always let us see and we appreciate that, and all us artists here adore you.
 You are our light!
 And the way that you make me and my friends feel, the way you make my black friends feel, is empowering and you make them stand up for themselves and I love you, I always have and I always will.”

 In the Grammys press room, Adele explained her reaction.
 “Like I said in my speech, my album of the year is Lemonade.
 So a piece of me did die inside, as a Beyoncé stan — not going to lie,” she revealed.
 “I was completely rooting for her, I voted for her.
 I felt like it was her time to win.
 What the f— does she have to do to win album of the year?”

-Will Beyoncé add another Grammy to her collection?
-For the 2018 ceremony, she’s nominated for best rap/sung collaboration for “Family Feud” alongside JAY-Z (who, with eight nods, is the most-nominated artist of 2018).
+At the 2018 ceremony, she was nominated for best rap/sung collaboration for “Family Feud” alongside JAY-Z (who, with eight nods, was the most-nominated artist of 2018).
+The pair attended with a very important guest: daughter Blue Ivy, then 6.

-CBS will broadcast the 60th Annual Grammy Awards, hosted by James Corden, live from Madison Square Garden in New York City on Sunday, Jan.
-28, at 7:30 p.m.
-ET.
+Though she didn't attend the 2019 or 2020 awards, she did pick up one trophy at each: best urban contemporary album for Everything Is Love and best music film for "Homecoming," respectively.

+This year, her "Black Parade," "Brown Skin Girl" and "Black Is King" songs and videos were up for honors, and she was also nominated with best new artist frontrunner Megan Thee Stallion on their "Savage" remix, which they won.